So, What’s An Investor To Do?

 We like eight to ten properties in four or more different markets for maximum diversification.
-We have operations in every market we serve, and our local presence gives us tremendous advantage in finding, acquiring, and operating properties within these territories.
+We have operations in every market we serve, and our local presence gives us a tremendous advantage in finding, acquiring, and operating properties within these territories.

 Our fund structure allows us to hold our investments property by property.
 Each one operates as a separate business.
 There is no cross-collateralization.
 A market slow-down in one area will not affect the other properties.
 We prepare a business plan for each specific property, and we can choose individual hold terms and disposition times.